tarantool/grafana-dashboard/README.md

     default_graph( # graph panel shortcut
       title, # The title of the graph panel description, # (optional) The description of the panel datasource, # Targets datasource.
-Use dashboard/variable.libsonnet to fill this value format, # (default 'none') Unit of the Y axes min, # (optional) Min of the Y axes max, # (optional) Max of the Y axes
+If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value format, # (default 'none') Unit of the Y axes min, # (optional) Min of the Y axes max, # (optional) Max of the Y axes